TWINGSISTER/Geogebra-Fractions/README.md

 Each create a single tool that is available here as a .ggt.

-This data type then is used to build a data type for two dimensional vectors represented as list of TWO lists of TWO integers.
+This data type then is used to build a data type for two dimensional vectors represented as list of TWO lists of TWO integers e.g. {{1, 2}, {3, 4}} for (1/2,3/4).
 GGB represent this as a matrix but this feature in not used.

 The operations are:
 sum